Erin Hawley: Political positions and activism

-Hawley has participated in numerous court cases.
-In 2014 Hawley joined a challenge to California, which required more spacious enclosures for hens laying eggs to be sold there.
-Missouri, sold a third of its eggs to California, and she believed that a blue state had no right to impose its values and rules on Missouri’s farmers.
+In 2014, she joined a lawsuit challenging California's new requirement of increased enclosure size for hens whose eggs were to be sold in the state.
+Missouri sold a third of its eggs to California at the time of the lawsuit, and Hawley believed that a Democratic state didn't have the legal right to impose its values and rules on Missouri’s farmers.

-Hawley is well known for her opposition to abortion.
-Hawley was part of the team that work on the landmark case, Dobbs v.
+Hawley opposes abortion.
+Hawley was part of the team that worked on the landmark case, Dobbs v.
 Jackson Women's Health Organization (2022), which overturned Roe v.
 Wade and Planned Parenthood v.
 Casey.
 She was involved in another Supreme Court case, 303 Creative LLC v.
 Elenis (2023).
 In 2024, Hawley presented a case to the Supreme Court against the FDA's approval of mifepristone, stating that the medication is a danger to women.
 Hawley argued that "federal approval of the abortion pill went forward without enough consideration of possible side effects and dangers, and that subsequent changes to enable greater access ignored health risks to women".
 In the same year, she signed the paperwork for Alliance Defending Freedom's representation of the Idaho Attorney General in Moyle v.
 United States.

 In 2014, Hawley wrote an amicus brief on behalf of the Independent Women’s Forum, a conservative women's organization, for landmark case Burwell v.
-Hobby Lobby in favor of the organization’s owners who refused to offer contraception coverage to their employees for religious reasons.
+Hobby Lobby.
+The brief was written in favor of Hobby Lobby’s owners who, for religious reasons, refused to offer contraception coverage to their employees.
 She also wrote amicus briefs for two Supreme Court cases: Zubik v.
 Burwell (2016) and Espinoza v.
 Montana Department of Revenue (2020).

 Personal life

 She met her husband, U.S. Senator Josh Hawley, while they were both working as law clerks for Chief Justice Roberts in 2007.
 They married in 2010.
 The Hawleys have three children.

-Hawley is Christian.
-In 2018 she authored a devotional book on motherhood Living Beloved: Lessons From My Little Ones About the Heart of God, wherein she draws spiritual lessons from her children as well as modern theologians."